vincentschroeder/wp-excel-cms/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Simple Plugin to import Excel files to Wordpress and use the Data in your theme.
+Simple Plugin to import Excel (xlsx) files to Wordpress and use the Data in your theme.
 No Database entries are created.

+* !!!
+Only *.xlsx files are supported !!! *

 == Description ==